Lead Capture Pages: Essential Guide and 5 Pro Tips to Get Leads

 There’s an upside, though.
 Lots of businesses have experimented with lead capture pages and forms, so you have lots of data upon which to rely.

-This article includes tons of actionable advice that you can use as a starting point.
-I’ve defined lots of key terms you need to know and provided advice on headlines, form fields, CTAs, social proof, trust badges, and other elements of a great page.
+We’ve defined lots of key terms you need to know and provided advice on headlines, form fields, CTAs, social proof, trust badges, and other elements of a great page.

 Following the guidelines in this article will help you get off to a solid start.
 However, your work’s not done yet.